meherbejaoui/meherbejaoui.github.io/_posts/2021-04-30-kmeans-clustering-and-similarity-visualization-of-constitutions.md

 ****
 ## K-Means clustering
-Let us go over a brief explanation of clustering before delving into K-Means clustering that we will be using.
+Let us go over a brief explanation of clustering in general before delving into K-Means clustering that we will be using.

 Clustering is the process of grouping a collection of objects, such that those in the same partition (or cluster) are more similar (in some sense) to each other, than to those in other groups (clusters).
-There are a lot of clustering algorithms that can be used, and are specific to some conditions in the use cases.
+There are a lot of clustering algorithms that can be utilized, and their use is modulated by specific conditions in the use cases.

 As for the K-Means [algorithm](https://scikit-learn.org/stable/modules/clustering.html#k-means), it clusters data by trying to separate samples in *n* groups of equal variance.
 It minimizes the squared distance between the cluster mean (centroid) and the points in the cluster.
 This algorithm requires the number of clusters to be specified.